ajand2003/Geoguesser/FINALREPORT.md

 ![Country Labels](Labels.png)
 ![ML Metrics](Analysis.png)

-We also analyzed the predictive performance of each feature by calculating the precision, recall, and F1-score for each country, which is shown in the first three arrays shown above.
+We also analyzed the predictive performance of each feature by calculating the precision, recall, and F1-score for each country, which is shown in the first three float arrays shown above.
 The F1-score can be better visualized using the bar graph below:

 <img width="437" alt="Initial Scores" src="https://github.gatech.edu/storage/user/63747/files/7a5312de-c3a5-4a42-a112-24c16e40b8d7">